jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   }),
 )

-= What are the possible outcomes?
+= What are the possible outcomes with OIT?

-There are three main outcomes with OIT:

 1. *Full Freedom (Tolerance):* you can eat a full serving of the food (like a whole glass of milk or a peanut butter sandwich) without reaction.
-Around 80%
+Around 80% of preschoolers will get here.

 2. *Safety (Bite-proof):* While you may still react if you eat a full serving, you can tolerate smaller amounts.
-This protects you from severe reactions if you accidentally eat the food. ~18%
+This protects you from severe reactions if you accidentally eat the food.
+Around 18% of preschoolers will get here.

 3. *Stopping:* Sometimes, OIT becomes difficult due to taste aversion, is too time consuming for patients and families, or side effects, and we have to stop.
-This is rare. ~2%
+This is rare: only around 2% of preschoolers have to stop.

 #warning-box("Important Safety Note:")[
   *Remember:* Even after you finish the maintenance phase, if the food is not regularly consumed at least weekly to help the body 'remember' the food is not harmful, the allergy may return.